glpi-project/doc/source/modules/administration/dictionnaries.rst

 2. rules engine plays all rules applying to this type of data and stops on first matching rule;
 3. modified data is returned by the dictionary and inserted into database.

-Button |playrule| (under the list of rules of the dictionary) allows to replay the rules on data already existing in database.
+The *Replay the dictionary rules* button (under the list of rules of the dictionary) allows to replay the rules on data already existing in database.

 .. warning:: if database is big, the parameter *memory\_limit* in PHP configuration file must be carefully adjusted: processing by a dictionary can be heavy.